-Rapid expansion of both the physical boundaries and educational facilities of the University marked the decades of the 1950's and 1960's.
-With just three permanent buildings and three war surplus structures in 1950, the University added or converted twelve major buildings over the next 20 years, most of the development taking place under the direction of Fr.
-A. A. Lemieux, S.J., president of the University from 1948 to 1965.
+Rapid expansion of both the physical boundaries and educational facilities of Seattle University marked the decades of the 1950s and 1960s.
+With just three permanent buildings and three war surplus structures in 1950, the university added or converted 12 major buildings over the next 20 years.
+Most of the development occurred under the direction of Fr.
+A.A.
+Lemieux, SJ, president of the university from 1948 to 1965.

-Extensive curriculum expansion highlighted the 1970's with innovative new schools and programs.
+Extensive curriculum expansion highlighted the 1970s with innovative new schools and programs.
 Chief among these additions were the School of Science and Engineering (1972), and Matteo Ricci College (1977).
-The Doctorate in Educational Leadership, the University's first doctoral degree program, was instituted in 1976.
+The doctorate in educational leadership, the university's first doctoral degree program, was instituted in 1976.
 Innovations include master level programs in software engineering and in therapeutic psychology, along with a baccalaureate program in computer science.
-The latest academic division, the Institute for Theological Studies, was initiated in 1985.
-Programs in Communication Studies and International Business were implemented in 1988.
+The Institute for Theological Studies was initiated in 1985.
+Programs in communication studies and international business were implemented in 1988.